Hofls/useful-info/ideas-strategies-concepts/generic-concepts.md

 * `Pareto Principle` - most things not distributed evenly (20% of the input creates 80% of the result)
 * `Diminishing returns` -  the more you increase one single factor, the less results it brings
 * `Principle of least effort` - to accomplish a task - the path with the least amount of effort involved will most likely be chosen
-* `Trial and error` - repeated, varied attempts which are continued until success
 * `Scientific method` - research => hypothesis => experiment => conclusions
 * `The Barbell Strategy` - 90% in safety, 10% in risk, 0% in the middle
 * `Decomposition ` - break a complex problem/system into parts that are easier to understand